Provenance Research on the Art Collection of Herbert M. Gutmann

 Herbert M. Gutmann was fascinated by Oriental culture, by Persian, Arab, and Ottoman ceramics, as well as Chinese porcelain.
 He was adviser for the Department of Islamic Arts at the Kaiser-Wilhelm-Museum in Berlin and had donated some pieces to that museum.

 A special gallery was added to his mansion to exhibit the “Arabicum,” a Syrian Boiserie dating back to the eighteenth century.
-In addition, Herbert M. Gutmann collected Scottish and English portraits, reflecting his close connection to Scotland.
-His mother was born in Edinburgh; he was an avid golfer.
+In addition, Herbert M. Gutmann collected Scottish and English portraits.

 After the National Socialists assumed power in Germany in 1933, Gutmann was persecuted due to his Jewish decent and his political position in the Weimar Era.
 Herbert M. Gutmann lost memberships of advisory boards and also income, was forced to sell shares of companies and was limited to work in Germany.